recyclarr/recyclarr/wiki/Configuration-Examples.md

 This scenario is pretty ideal for a cron job you have running regularly and you want it to update everything possible in one go.

-## Selectively update different parts of Sonarr
+## Selectively update different parts of Sonarr v3

+***NOTE:** The official Docker container does not support multiple configuration files*

 Say you want to update Sonarr release profiles from the guide, but not the quality definitions.
 There's no command line option to control this, so how do you do it?